-Miche Pest Control is a top-rated, family-owned and operated, full-service pest control company that provides bee control services for homes and businesses in Alexandria, VA, and the surrounding areas.
-Our expert technicians get rid of bee infestations quickly using combinations of highly effective pest management strategies to both get rid of existing bees and prevent their return.
+Miche Pest Control is a family owned and operated pest control company that provides residential & commercial bee control services in Alexandria VA and the surrounding areas.
+Our expert bee exterminators get rid of bee infestations quickly using combinations of highly effective pest management strategies to both get rid of existing bees and prevent their return.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 What Types of Bees Are There in Alexandria, VA?